webpack/webpack.js.org/src/content/configuration/other-options.md

 ### `cache.store`

-`string = 'pack': 'pack'`
+`string = 'pack' | 'idle'`

 `cache.store` tells webpack when to store data on the file system.

+- `'pack'`: Store data when compiler is packing in a single file for all cached items
-- `'pack'`: Store data when compiler is idle in a single file for all cached items
+- `'idle'`: Store data when compiler is idle in a single file for all cached items

 `cache.store` option is only available when [`cache.type`](#cachetype) is set to `filesystem`.